jgaloguz/numerical-methods/SDEs/drift_diffusion/README.md

    - Number of spatial bins, `Nx` (hard-coded).

 drift_diffusion.cpp output(s):
+   - `analytic1.txt` file with analytic initial distribution at time `Nt1`.
+   - `analytic2.txt` file with analytic final distribution at time `Nt2`.
    - `forward1.txt` file with the initial (sampled) distribution of particles from a forward simulation at time `Nt1`.
    - `forward2.txt` file with the final distribution of particles from a forward simulation at time `Nt2`.
    - `backward1.txt` file with an incorrectly weighted distribution of particles from a backward simulation at time `Nt2`.
    - `backward2.txt` file with a properly weighted distribution of particles from a backward simulation at time `Nt2`.
    - `traj_forw.txt` file with stochastic trajectories in the forward method.
    - `traj_back.txt` file with stochastic trajectories in the backward method.

+drift_diffusion.py input(s):
+   - All the `*.txt` files mentioned previously.

+drift_diffusion.py output(s):
+   - Plot of the approximate solutions to the drift-diffusion equation using the forward and backward approaches.
+   - Sample pseudo-trajectories used in the forward and backward methods.